Shigaraki ware Shigaraki yaki

 General Production Process

-A design is applied to the molded vessel by carving, marking, or other methods.
+- 2. Applying a design A design is applied to the molded vessel by carving, marking, or other methods.
 Decorative patterns are applied too.
 Some common designs are matsukawa, a pine bark pattern, and inka, a pattern of small flowers.

 - 4. Glazing After the biscuit firing, which is low-heat initial firing, the ceramic material is glazed.
 Feldspar, limestone, silica and iron oxide are mixed together and an air gun, brush or ladle is used to glaze the piece.
-During the firing, the glaze melts and gives a different impression as it takes on a bright color, revealing the skills and originality of each potter.
-When the glaze is too thick, it doesn"t melt, even when fired, and fails to take on a beautiful coloration, or it crawls.
-In the same way, when it is too thin, the color is "eaten by the raw clay" exposing the underlying color just as it is; so this is a process requiring experience and skills.
+During the firing, the glaze melts and gives a different impression as it takes on a bright color, revealing the skill and originality of each potter.
+When the glaze is too thick, it doesn't melt even when fired or shrinks, failing to take on a beautiful coloration.
+In the same way, when it is too thin, the color is consumed by the raw clay and the underlying color is exposed just as it is.
+Therefore, this is a process requiring experience and skill.

-The products arranged in the kiln are fired at a high temperature of 1200℃ or more.
+- 5. Glost firing The products arranged in the kiln are fired at a high temperature of 1200℃ (about 2192℉) or more.
 The special texture of Shigaraki-ware dates back to ancient times, when pottery was fired in a wood-burning climbing kiln (ancient type of pottery kiln brought to Japan from China and Korea).
-A chemical reaction between the ashes and soil vitrified in the flames, creating a natural glaze that made a glass-like surface.
+A chemical reaction between the ashes and soil in the flames would occur, creating a natural glaze that made a glass-like surface.
 Nowadays, there are potters who use gas kilns or electric kilns, which provide stable heat.
-Because the quality of the finished pottery depends on the environment (the temperature, humidity etc), the potter doesn't know how it will turn out until the kiln is opened.
-Firing Shigaraki-ware requires to pay a lot of attention to traditons as well as modern sensibilities and techniques.
+Because the quality of the finished pottery depends on the environment (the temperature, humidity etc.), the potter doesn't know how the pottery will turn out until the kiln is opened.
+Firing Shigaraki-ware requires paying much attention to traditions as well as modern sensibilities and techniques.
 After the pieces have been loaded and fired for more than 24 hours, they are unloaded.
 The temperature at the time of unloading is about 200℃ (about 392℉), so the workers must wear work gloves and take other precautions to avoid being burned.
 Each piece's top and base is then polished as a finishing touch.
 After carefully checking each piece, they are wrapped and boxed for shipping.

 Where to Buy & More Information